Day Trading Penny Stocks – How to Find, Trade and Invest

 The fact that most penny stocks are traded OTC (outside the major exchanges) and quoted on the OTC Bulletin Board, means that you cannot invest in such instruments through each and every broker out there.

-That is why if you want to trade penny stocks, you should find a discount broker or set up an brokerage account with one of the largest players in the industry as not every intermediary out there offers such services.
+That is why if you want to trade penny stocks, you should find a discount broker with the best day trading platform.
+Chose one of the largest players in the industry as not every intermediary out there offers such services.

 Yet, brokers like Charles Schwab, Interactive Brokers, E-Trade, TD Ameritrade, etc. provide everything you need to start trading penny stocks.